suryavenu-scienaptic/play-file-task/README.md

 # File Task API

-This project provides an API to generate a sequence of integers between `start` and `end`, save them as a comma-separated values (CSV) file, retrieve the stored data, and delete the file.
+This project provides an API to generate a sequence of integers between `start` and `end`, save them as a comma-separated values (CSV) file, retrieve the stored data, and delete the contents of the file.

 ## Features
 - Save a sequence of integers to a file